 In assessing the realization of deferred tax assets, management considers whether it is more-likely-than-not that some portion or all of deferred assets will not be realized.
 The ultimate realization of the deferred tax asset is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Based on the available objective evidence as of December 31, 2014, management believes it is more-likely-than-not that the U.S. net deferred tax asset will be fully realized.
-Accordingly, management has not applied a valuation allowance against its net deferred tax assets.
+Based on the available objective evidence as of December 31, 2015, management believes it is more-likely-than-not that the U.S. net deferred tax asset, other than certain capital losses, will be fully realized.
+The Company recorded a valuation allowance of \$1.1 million during the year ended December 31, 2015 due to the addition of current year capital loss carryforwards.